fjudith/katacoda-scenarios/hyperledger-sawtooth-install/a4_register-validator/step5.md

-# Step 5 - Update Validator peering and check the network
+# Step 5 - Update Validator peering for full network mesh

 The `chsa-a4-01` Validator configuration needs to be updated in order to form a full network mesh.